aster-alemu/ModuleOneCapston/README.md

 To get a local copy up and running follow these simple steps.

 1. Clone the Repo or Download the Zip file (git@github.com:aster-alemu/ModuleOneCapstonProject.git)
-2. Run the live server using this link:

 ## Prerequisite